vlcn-io/vlcn-orm/content/index.md

 # Overview

+The core of an application is its data and the consistency of that data.
+As such, everything in `Aphrodite` begins with the schema definition.

 ## Schema

 `Aphrodite` Schemas are written in a `DSL`.
-This `DSL` describes the `nodes` and `edges` that make up your application's data model.
-You can represent graph or relational structures in this language.
+This `DSL` describes the `nodes` and `edges` that make up the application's data model.
+The schema can represent graph or relational data models.

 **Example**
 ```js